Authentic Balinese Dance & Gamelan (2)

 - Puspa Mekar Dance

-- Legong Lasem Lengkap Dance
+– Legong Lasem Dance (complete version)

 - Legong Semarandhana Dance

-- Legong Surapati Dance (new Legong creation dance)
+– Legong Untung Surapati Dance (newly created)

-- Legong Sri Sedana Dance (new Legong creation dance)
+Legong Sri Sedana Dance (newly created)

 - Legong Kuntul Putih Dance